thc1006/nephio-intent-to-o2-demo/THREE_VM_INTEGRATION_PLAN.md

 ---

-*This plan integrates all three VMs into a cohesive, Claude-driven orchestration platform with GitOps, progressive delivery, and centralized monitoring.*
+*This plan integrates all two VMs into a cohesive, Claude-driven orchestration platform with GitOps, progressive delivery, and centralized monitoring.*